isomerpages/ttsh-chi/pages/CHISEL InnoMatch 2024.md

 	<div class="para">
 Shortlisted start-ups and SMEs are to submit your full proposal, addressing the following but not limited to:

+- Healthcare (organisational) needs and relevance
+- Innovation (competitive advantage, current competing strategies, technologies, competitors)
+- Maturity / market readiness
+- Impact (quantifiable) A Project Agreement should be set up within three (3) months
+- Ease of transition to adopt by users
+- Business plan (i.e. commercial applications, economic viability, go-to-market strategy of solution)
+- Clinical, technical and operational readiness
+- IT viability
+- Prior or existing trials, proof-of-concept, proof-of-value and/or clinical validation results
+- Safety and regulatory registrations / certifications / licenses

-<br> Results will be announced by 12 Jul 2024.
+Results will be announced by 12 Jul 2024.
 Up to twenty (20) start-ups and SMEs will be selected to move to the next shortlisting round.
 </div>
 </div>
 <!--2ND BOX END-->